spiritphyz/Dark-Blue-Redux/README.md

 - [MariaDB](https://en.wikipedia.org/wiki/MariaDB) (a community version of MySQL)

 ### Credits ###
-The game is from Chapter 15 of [Eloquent JavaScript](http://eloquentjavascript.net/15_game.html), which is inspired by [Dark Blue](http://www.lessmilk.com/games/10), made by Thomas Palef.
+The game is from Chapter 15 of [Eloquent JavaScript](http://eloquentjavascript.net/15_game.html), which is inspired by [Dark Blue](http://www.lessmilk.com/games/10), created by Thomas Palef.

 I made slight tweaks to the game code, which is stored at [Dark Blue Redux Core](https://github.com/spiritphyz/Dark-Blue-Redux-Core).

-This is a solo student project for the MVP (Minimal Viable Product) sprint at [Hack Reactor](http://www.hackreactor.com/).
+Dark Blue Redux is a solo student project for the MVP (Minimal Viable Product) sprint at [Hack Reactor](http://www.hackreactor.com/).